 The Australian Securities and Investments Commission can also be contacted on 1300 300 630 if you have a complaint or wish to obtain information about your rights.

-Please note that CIPL has adequate Professional Indemnity Insurance as per ASIC’s regulation.
+Please note that we have adequate Professional Indemnity Insurance as per ASIC’s regulation.

-CIPL has an Australian Financial Services Licence (AFSL No 237435) and we licensed by ASIC to give financial advice on the following:
+We have an Australian Financial Services Licence (AFSL No 471728) and we are licensed by ASIC to give financial advice on the following:

 Always check that the company has a current financial services licence.
 You do this by conducting a search on the ASIC website (http://www.search.asic.gov.au/fsr/flb.html) Find the search facility on the home page by following the links to Search ASIC registers, other registers, AFSL licensees.
 You will need the AFSL Number or the individual or company name.